patrik-csak/terminal-profile/readme.md

 ### `setTerminalProfile(profile)`

-Update Terminal to use the `profile` by default.
+Update Terminal to use the `profile` profile by default.

 ## Acknowledgements